dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 The story for this experiment begins with the user drwing line beween two points.
 The line describes the behaviour of a function connecting two points.
 If behavious of the fucntion is linear, then it is very easy to estimate.
 However, if the behaviour of the function is non-linear then it becomes challanging.

-In the second scene, user tries to model nono-linear function of the given samples of data.
+In the second scene, user tries to model non-linear function of the given samples of data.
 The challange is even more if user have less data points of samples. the challenge becomes easy if number of sample points are more.
+In addition to challange based on data points, challange lies in the selection on polynomial.
+The order of polynomial to usually increased to reduce approximation.
+Increasing the order of polynomial increses computational complexity.
+A mathamatician Carl Friedrich Gauss discovered a model for computing coeffcients of a polynomial for interpolation.
+This model divides interpolating polynomial into smaller subparts of sninusoidal and cosine waveforms.

 In this experiment, user will be able to become familiar with sampling of signals.
 Signals are the waveforms which carry information.
 As information has no limit in variety, signals also have no limits in its types.
 However, to start learners should start from basic signals.
 Some of the basic signals

 #### 2.1 Set the Visual Stage Description:
-When an user comes into the simulator, in the first page he/she will learn about the lab, importance of the lab and objectives of the lab.
+When any user comes into the simulator, in the first page he/she will learn about the lab, importance of the lab and objectives of the lab.
 He/she can learn the theory related to the experiment and algorithm to perform experiments.
-Users are supposed to attempt pre-lab quiz before performing experiments in the simulator.
-Now user can navigate to simulator where he/she can perform experiment using a in page simulator and buttons.
+Users will be able to observe a pre-lab quiz before performing experiments in the simulator.
+User will also see a program code of simulator with start button.

 #### 2.2 Set User Objectives & Goals:
-User should  able to demonstratrate samples to be interpolated.
-User will be able to inspect FFT of the samples.
-Experiment with concept of fast Fourier transform for interpolation of samples
+The main objective of the user is to learn how FFT works as interpolation.
+He/She will be able observe samples to be interpolated.
+User will be able to inspect FFT of the samples and perform some exaperiments with concept of fast Fourier transform for interpolation of samples.
+User should experiment with different data samples also.

 #### 2.3 Set the Pathway Activities:

 As soon as an user comes to the virtual lab, he/she will first understand about the lab and about the experiment.
 After knowing about the experiment he/she will understand objectives of the experiment.
 User will give pre lab test, perform the experiment.
-After completion of the experiment, user will be exposed to interpolation of the samples with the help of FFT.
+After completion of the experiment, user will be exposed to post experiment quiz.

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: